In this article, you’ll learn different types of welding processes with their working, advantages, disadvantage, applications, and more.

 - All types of fabrication work.

-As you know now, Welding is a strong joining process in which two parts of metal together form one part by heating the metals to their melting points.
+As you know, welding is a strong joining process in which two metal parts join together to form one part by heating the metals to their melting points.
 Some types of welding are made by machines and need costly specialized equipment.
 Welding is a faster method related to riveting and casting.

 Download PDF of this article